bvesperman/Sector67RaspberryPiAccessControl/README.md

 # Installation and setup
 Since this project is designed for use on a Raspberry Pi, Pi-specific setup instructions are included here.
 You will generally want to start with a modern Raspbian build, currently Jessie.
 On top of that, you will want to:

-TODO, finish documentation:
-## change the host name
+## Change the host name
+This can be done by editing /etc/hostname.
+A Reboot will be necessary.

-## install the dependencies
+## Install the project and dependencies
-To install the dependencies, you can run:

-    [location of the directory]/Sector67RaspberryPiAccessControl/bin/get-and-run.sh

-this will install the necessary native libraries and python modules.
-Code using the neopixel library must be run as root.
+To install Space machines and its dependencies, you can download and run as root **install.sh**, which can be found in the 'bin' folder.
+This will install the necessary native libraries and python modules.
+If installing on a Raspberry Pi, it will do Pi-specific settup; otherwise it will do a more basic installation.

 # Running unit tests
 To execute the unit tests, run the following from the root of the repository: